-I found myself lost in an apple orchard.
+I found myself lost in an apple orchard at dusk.
 It was so foggy, I couldn’t make out the trees.
 I could only see the ends of their twisted, pointy branches.
 Behind the cloak of fog, I could hear scurrying and hushed chatter.
 I knew it was the monsters.
 They were waiting patiently in the mist for the right moment to attack and devour me.

-I stepped forward blindly, hugging myself, waiting for the inevitable to happen—when suddenly, the fog parted.

-Down the center of the path, through the break in the thickness, Everett appeared riding a bike.
-As he pedaled toward me, fog swirled around him as if he had just broken free from a smoldering fire.
+I stepped forward blindly, hugging myself, waiting for the inevitable to happen—when suddenly, down the center of the path, the fog parted.
+Through the tunnel of swirling fog, Everett appeared, riding a bike.
+As he pedaled toward me, it looked as if he had just broken free from a smoldering fire.
 Behind the bike, he pulled a makeshift rickshaw.
 It looked like something he had made himself.
 Nothing more than a large wicker basket on wheels.

 When he reached me, he climbed off the bike and gently lowered the kickstand before steadying the frame in the loose gravel.
-I couldn’t help find the juxtaposition humorous: our ominous surroundings and him casually riding a bike through it.
+I couldn’t help but find the juxtaposition humorous: our ominous surroundings and him casually riding a bike through them.
 Moreover, taking the time to assure he had parked it properly.

 “You know, they won’t get you if they think you’re already dead,” he reminded me.